autocontracts/permissioned-blocks/whitepaper.md

 IPFS divides and stores data in block sizes of 256KB.
 To set apart permissioned blocks from regular blocks, permissioned blocks are tagged in the IPFS datastore with the smart contract's blockchain address.
 When a request is made to retrieve a block from the datastore, if it is tagged, then the security procedures of authentication and authorisation need to occur.

-Authorisation occurs by a remote call from IPFS to the blockchain to query the smart contract specified by the tagged block.
-The smart contract verifies whether the requestor is authorised to access the IPFS block.
+Authorisation of the requestor to access a block occurs by verifying that the requestor has been granted a 'read' capability.
+The capabilities are stored in the smart contract and these are queried via a remote call from IPFS to smart contract specified by each tagged block.
 If authorised, the IPFS sends the block to the requestor via the IPFS bitswap protocol.

 <p align="center">
 <img src="/images/permissioned-block-request.png">